SkoolNotes/Taproot/KBhHIST201ColdWarEssayPlanningJack.md

 <!--**The Cold War gave an opportunity for the capitalist French Republic and the communist PRC an opportunity of cross-aisle collaboration: leveraging shared gains under political pragmatism and rallying plans via a sense of nationalistic pride whilst resisting fundimental changes of values and morals.**-->

+**Cold war dynamics of the 1960s created a diplomatically timely opportunity for the development of Sino-French relationships for both states to assert their nationalism-fueled need for increased international recognition; to garner heightened recognition, both had to leverage diplomatic pragmatism in balancing their values with their realities to ultimately achieve their nationalistic goals of added recognition.**

+- Cold war create an opportuntity => *foregoround it with how the author is defining the cold war moment.
+The author is conciously decenter the cold war in order to compare China with France*
+- Sino french leverage opportunity with pragmatic ways
+- Nationalism as a end whilst value maintainnence as a means to that end

+*Finally, define the results of the athour's focus on the sidelines of the Cold War.*

+Engage with the projects of the author / their choices.

 - The cold war created the ideal circumstance for sino-french collaboration
 	- On the Chinese side, they saw the Cold War as an opportunity of growth and assertion of national identity admidst European chaos:
 		-  AM Zhou Enlai concluded that he Sino-Soviet split + US Soviet Nuclear Reapporachment — a product of the cold war — means that international BoP will change soon, so might as well build relations with France (connect CA)